slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The directions to get you anywhere include a few turns:
 Sometimes you need to say YES to everything and be open to growth;
 Sometimes you need to say NO to everything and focus.
-It's scary to make those direction choices but fear is a great road sign.'
+It’s scary to make those direction choices but fear is a great road sign.'
 -- Derek Sivers (paraphrased)*

 > *'What got you here won't get you there.' -- Marshall Goldsmith*